scipp/beamlime/docs/user-guide/adding-new-instruments.md

 # Adding New Instruments

-This guide explains how to add support for a new instrument in Beamlime.
+This guide explains how to add support for a new instrument in ESSlivedata.

 ## Required Steps

 1. Create a new configuration file in `src/ess/livedata/config/instruments/<instrument>.py`
    - The filename will be used as the instrument identifier
-   - Beamlime automatically detects and loads all Python files in this directory
+   - ESSlivedata automatically detects and loads all Python files in this directory
 2. Import and create an instance of the `Instrument` class in the new file.
 3. Add detector configuration including:
    - Detector names and pixel ID ranges